|BISHOP’S RESIDENCE & CHANCERY OFFICE|

 When the Apostolic Prefecture of Nagoya was established on February 18, 1922, Toyama, Ishikawa and Fukui were incorporated into it.
 Msgr.
 Reiners was succeeded by Msgr.
 Anton Ceska, S.V.D. in 1926.
 In 1941 Msgr.
 Ceska resigned and Msgr.
 Magoshiro Matsuoka, Apostolic Prefect of Nagoya, became the pro-prefect of the Apostolic Prefecture of Niigata as well.
 In 1945 he became simultaneously prefect of both Apostolic Prefectures.
 In 1953 Fr.
 Tokisuke Noda succeeded as Apostolic Prefect of Niigata.
 In 1959 Msgr.
 Noda was appointed first Bishop of Hiroshima, but he excused himself because of illness.
 He died on October 11, 1961 while still Apostolic Prefect of Niigata.
 On April 16, 1962 Niigata was raised to the status of a diocese and Fr.
 Shojiro Ito was appointed first Bishop of Niigata.
 He was consecrated in June of the same year.

 Bishop Ito resigned on March 9, 1985 and Fr.
 Keiichi Sato, O.F.M. was appointed to succeed and was consecrated bishop on June 9 of the same year and served as Bishop of Niigata for 19 years.
 Bishop Sato resigned and Fr.
 Isao Kikuchi from the Society of the Divine Word was appointed Bishop of Niigata on May 14, 2004.
-He was consecrated bishop on September 20, 2004 and continues to serve as Bishop of Niigata.
+He was consecrated bishop on September 20, 2004 as Bishop of Niigata.